Nighttime driving restrictions for teens: How late is too late?

 What do you think?

 Does your state have laws restricting teen driving during night hours?
 Do you have family rules to limit teen driving after 10 pm?
-Share your thoughts in the comments and on Facebook and Twitter @MottNPCH.
+Share your thoughts with us on Twitter @csmottpoll.